UK Supreme Court rules that Uber drivers are 'workers,' not independent contractors - KVIA

 But Aslam claimed the perks quickly dried up as more drivers joined the platform, resulting in fewer rides and lower fares.
 The pair of drivers prevailed in the employment tribunal and then in two subsequent appeals by the company.

-“I am overjoyed and greatly relieved by this decision, which will bring relief to so many workers in the gig economy who so desperately need it.
-During the six years of these proceedings, we have watched the government commission and then shelve a review of the gig economy yet do nothing to help us,” Aslam said in a statement on Friday.
+Aslam told CNN Business on Friday that the compensation he stands to gain is “small” compared to the effort that was required to bring the suit.
+“But the point was, someone had to do it,” he said.

+“I think the right thing for Uber to do is if they want to continue, they can continue, but they just need to respect their workers, the people that are the backbone of this industry,” he added.

 The case now goes back to the employment tribunal, which could order Uber to pay compensation to about 20 original claimants.
-Thousands of other drivers have taken legal action against Uber, and the decision could be quickly applied to them.
+Thousands more Uber drivers have taken legal action against the company, and the decision could be quickly applied to them.
 Drivers who used the platform at the time of the suit may also be eligible to make a claim for compensation.

+The court also ruled on Friday that drivers are working from the time they turn on Uber’s app, rather than only when transporting passengers, as the company had argued.
+The decision could have significant consequences for how the company conducts business and how many drivers it allows on its app.

+Uber said in a statement that it was “committed to doing more and will now consult with every active driver across the UK to understand the changes they want to see.”

 A vital market